 Rule 74, Arizona Rules of the Supreme Court, sets forth the requirements for the issuance of certificates of good standing for attorneys.
-A certificate of good standing will include any prior public discipline imposed, transfer to or from disability inactive status, in the preceding ten (10) years.
+A certificate of good standing will include any prior public discipline imposed and transfer to or from disability inactive status in the preceding ten (10) years.
 The certificate shall include any public disciplinary proceedings which may be pending.

 Supreme Court of Arizona

 Phoenix, AZ 85007-3231